kubos/kubos/docs/linux-docs/working-with-the-bbb.rst

 +--------------+--------+--------+---------+---------+

 .. note:: /dev/ttyS3 (UART3) is TX-only. /dev/ttyS1 and /dev/ttyS2 do not
-    have RTS/CTS due to a pin conflicts with other buses.
+    have RTS/CTS due to pin conflicts with other buses.

 Users can interact with these ports in their applications using Linux's `termios <http://man7.org/linux/man-pages/man3/termios.3.html>`__ interface.